-From age 55 you have the option to flexibly retire, meaning you can take some or all of your pension benefits already built up, but also continue working.
-This is providing you have been in your role for 2 years or more and have agreed with your employer that you will either work reduced hours, or move to a lower paid position.
-Further information will be available in your employer’s policy on flexible retirement.
+From age 55 you have the option to flexibly retire.
+This means you can take some or all your pension benefits already built up, but also continue working.
+You must have been in your role for two years or more and have agreed with your employer that you'll either work reduced hours, or move to a lower paid position.

-- all of the benefits that relate to any pre 1 April 2008 membership, plus
+- all benefits from any pre 1 April 2008 membership

-- all, none or some of the benefits that relate to your pension built up from 1 April 2014, plus
+- all, none or some of your benefits for pension built up from 1 April 2014

 If you take flexible retirement after your normal pension age, your benefits will be increased to reflect late payment.

-If you are thinking of flexibly retiring you should contact Shropshire County Pension Fund for a quotation of the benefits payable or log into ‘My Pension Online’.
-You can also use ‘My Pension Online‘ to run calculations on converting some of your annual pension to provide a lump sum if this is a retirement option that you are considering.
+If you're thinking of flexibly retiring you should contact us for a quote of the benefits you could get, or log into ‘My Pension Online’.
+You can also use ‘My Pension Online‘ to run quotes on converting some of your annual pension to provide a lump sum if this is a retirement option that you are considering.
 The LGPS member website also has a calculator to help you investigate this potential retirement option.